SEO vs PPC vs Social Media, Gorillas, Bunnies, Google’s Brain, SEO “Experts”, and SEO Consultants

 Don’t let your SEO Consultant get away with the lazy technique of using “competing pages” as a competition metric.
 The competition that matters is on the 1st page.
 Who cares about the guys on page 100?
 You’re not competing with them at all.

-Always, always, ALWAYS take a close look at what the competition at the top of your biggest search phrases are doing to rank.
+Always, always, ALWAYS take a close look at the competition.
 If this step is not taken, then you have no idea how much money and/or how long it will take to meet your ranking and traffic goals.

 If you don’t you may realize 6 months in you are facing an army of angry Gorillas who see you trying to take their bananas while holding just a puny pocket knife!